STOIE/recipes/recipes/xo/README.md

 #### Method

-1. In a bowl add the chicken and the baking soda, mix well and allow to sit for 20 minutes.
-1. Wash the chicken in a strainer to remove any remaining baking soda before proceeding to the next step.
-1. Season chicken pieces with salt and pepper, then mix.
-1. Mix all additional ingredients in a small bowl and then combine with the chicken mixing well.
+1. Mix all the ingredients in a small/medium bowl.
-1. Let sit for ~15+ minutes to take flavour.
+1. Optional.
+Mix in with the chicken ahead of time, and allow to sit for any period of time, even overnight in the fridge, to take flavour.
+1. Else, mix together with the chicken and use immediately.

 ### The Dish Itself